MoussaGraphicsProjects/MapBox-Polygons/README.md

 Docker compose shall deploy images for MSSQL, Server (Node.js and required modules) and Client (React, Node.js and required modules) then create running containers.

+The deployment is adjusted for development.

 Once the deployment finishes successfully you could be able to open the React client using: http://localhost:5173/.

-Client depends on Server depends on MSSQL so start order should be MSSQL->Node.js->React
+Client depends on Server depends on MSSQL so start order should be MSSQL->Node.js->React.

+Once the Node.js Express server starts and run server.js script it checks the MSSQL DB and create it if not exists.

 A login screen will appear. please click Register and create a new user login.